sayam1454/Permutation_Symmetric_Open_Quantum_Systems/README.md

   <h2>Local processes</h2>
   <p>
     Local processes describe dynamics where each atom, spin, or qutrit interacts with its own environment.
-They generally break permutation symmetry because each particle can evolve differently, even if the rates are the same.
+They are called symmetry breaker as the dynamics cannot be fully tracked using the symmetric Dicke subspace.
+This is because these individual jump terms create off diagonal terms.(Check reference to know more)
   </p>
   <ul>
     <li>